 o --- o --- o --- o --- o --- o --- o (feature-A)

-We can see that the master branch has five commits, while the feature-A branch has seven commits.
-Now, let's say that another team member has made changes to the "master" branch and we need to incorporate those changes into our feature-A branch.
+branch has seven commits.
+Now, let's say that another team member has made changes to the "master"

 One way to do this is to use Git merging: